-Joe Goode Performance Group hosts a series of ‘Movement for Humans’ classes, open to all veterans.
+Joe Goode Performance Group shares a series of ‘Movement for Humans’ classes, open to all veterans.

 Since 2018, JGPG has been building an ongoing partnership with the SFVA Downtown Clinic.
 ‘Movement for Humans’ is a movement practice designed by Artistic Director Joe Goode that promotes the mind body connection, with a focus on easeful movement and breath.
 Classes are adapted for all bodies and levels of mobility.
 No movement experience is necessary or needed.
-The classes are part of The Resilience Project, which aims to explore how we as humans deal with trauma, using storytelling and performance as a way of finding universality and strength in the face of adversity.
+The classes are part of The Resilience Project, which aims to explore how humans deal with trauma, using storytelling and performance as a way of finding universality and strength in the face of adversity.
 Interested participants are invited to share their stories in interviews that are woven into a live work performed by the company.

-The Resilience Project is sponsored by SFVA, Bob Basker 315 AL Post & Veterans for Peace chapter 69, in collaboration with Joe Goode Performance Group & The Contemporary Jewish Museum.
+The Resilience Project is sponsored by SFVA, Bob Basker 315 AL Post & Veterans for Peace chapter 69.

 Accessibility: We are committed to creating an accessible environment for all veterans, all the classes are adapted for all bodies and levels of mobility.
 Service animals are welcome.
 Sign language interpretation (ASL) can be scheduled with notice.

 ABOUT THE RESILIENCE PROJECT